ratchetphp/Ratchet/README.md

 #Ratchet

-A PHP 5.3 (PSR-0) component library for serving sockets and building socket based applications.
+A PHP 5.3 (PSR-0) library for serving WebSockets and building socket based applications.
 Build up your application through simple interfaces and re-use your application without changing any of its code just by combining different components.

 ##WebSockets

-* Supports the RFC6455, HyBi-10, and Hixie76 protocol versions (at the same time)
+* Supports the RFC6455, HyBi-10+, and Hixie76 protocol versions (at the same time)
-* Tested on Chrome 18 - 16, Firefox 6 - 8, Safari 5, iOS 4.2, iOS 5
+* Tested on Chrome 18 - 16, Firefox 6 - 9, Safari 5, iOS 4.2, iOS 5

 ##Requirements